-Classic Florida Rides
+Classic Florida Rides You Need to Experience

 By Seth Kubersky

-But before you laugh, consider this: The amusement park, like pop music, is one of the few quintessentially American art forms.
+Consider this: The amusement park, like pop music, is one of the few quintessentially American art forms.
 From the time more than a century ago when tourists first flocked to Florida’s beaches, through the birth of Walt Disney’s dream in the swamps outside of Orlando, Florida has been the epicenter of our national obsession with amusement.
 Ironic, then, that the relentless pursuit of recreation – the very same that has given birth to these beacons of family fun – is the same instinct that often leads to their demise once they are no longer the new kids on the boardwalk.

 A fortunate few have stood the test of time.
 While you’re exploring the Sunshine State’s attractions, consider slowing your sprint to the latest-and-greatest, and take a moment to appreciate these classics.